GuanqiaoDing/CNN-CIFAR10/README.md

 # Implement and Compare VGG, ResNet and ResNeXt on CIFAR-10

-This repository implements residual convolutional networks ResNet and ResNeXt and its related sequential model VGG with Keras on CIFAR-10.
+This repository implements residual convolutional networks ResNet and ResNeXt and their related sequential model VGG with Keras on CIFAR-10.

 ### VGG
 A typical VGG-like structure has two consecutive 3x3 convolution blocks on each level of